Billing Procedures

 When you receive a refund check, look at your e-bill carefully.
 Be sure that the e-bill reflects all charges for which you are receiving aid, as well as anticipated adjustments in Cornell aid.
 If, for example, you have not yet been billed for dining and your aid is supposed to pay for dining, your refund check will contain money that should be used to pay for your dining once the charge appears on your e-bill.
 You cannot subsequently receive additional financial aid to cover that charge.

 The Office of the Bursar conducts all its business directly with the student.
-Just as monthly charges are listed in the student’s name, so are any awards, grants, scholarships, and loans that might produce a refund.
+Just as monthly charges are listed in the student’s name, so are any awards, grants, scholarships, and student loans that might produce a refund.
 Therefore, direct deposits/refund checks are drawn in the name of the student.

 The Office of the Bursar reserves the right to withhold any refund check when the student has a bursar/CornellCard or Cornell Installment Plan (CIP) balance.
 Cornell is authorized to offset any credit balances against any debts owed by the student to the university.